amnotu/khalilsec-security-validation/03-findings-and-fixes.md

 `X-SOC2-Audit`, and `X-ISMS-Audit`.
 These suggested formal regulatory or audit compliance.

 **Why it matters:** These are not standard security headers.
-The site had not gone through those audits.
-For a security portfolio, inaccurate audit claims hurt trust.
+For a portfolio, unnecessary audit claims hurt trust.

 **Fix:** Removed all five headers from the Express middleware.